Birefringence in a Silicon Beamsplitter at 2um for Future Gravitational Wave Detectors: Spatial Dispersion

 Pastrnak and Vedam made measurements of spatial dispersion in silicon in 1970 using two rectangular samples of silicon that had all faces polished\cite{pastrnak}.
-They used a polariser-analyser set up with a chopped beam.
-They carried out there experiments at 1.15$\mu m$ and found values for the difference between the birefringence on the non-birefringent axes.
-They measured the birefringence at the $<110>$ axis to be $5\times10^{-6}$.
-This was the only measurement in birefringence until after the year 2000 since it was not an effect that was observable in most situations.
-The resurgence in spatial dispersion came when those working with UV optics noticed that their supposedly non-birefringent cubic crystals had very large birefringences.
-This is because the spatial dispersion effect is much larger at lower wavelengths.
+They used a polariser-analyser set-up with a chopped beam.
+They performed experiments at 1150\,nm and measured the birefringence along the \textlangle\num{110}\textrangle\space axis to be \num{5e-6}.
+This was the only measurement of spatial dispersion induced birefringence until after the year 2000 since it was not an effect that was observable in most situations.
+An increase in interest in spatial dispersion was prompted by a larger than expected birefringence observed in crystal optics for UV experiments\cite{BurnettJohnH2002Sosb}.
+The observed spatial dispersion birefringence was very large due to the inverse square relation to wavelength.

-In 2001, Burnett, Levine and Shirley carried out a series of \textit{ab initio} calculations of the spatial dispersion effect for several cubic crystals including silicon and compared these to the existing measurements\cite{burnett2}.
-From both the work of Burnett \textit{et al} and from Pastrnak and Vedam it is very clear that the wavelength dependence of the spatial dispersion effect is very high.
-This is not surprising when we remember that it is proportional to $(a/\lambda)^2$ where $a$ is the characteristic length of the crystal.
+In 2001, Burnett, Levine and Shirley carried out a series of \textit{ab initio} calculations of the spatial dispersion effect for several cubic crystals including silicon and compared them to existing measurements\cite{burnett2}.
+From both the work of Burnett \textit{et al.} and from Pastrnak and Vedam it is very clear that the wavelength dependence of the spatial dispersion effect is very high.